tutmryan/vo-dev-api/docs/infrastructure/instance-deploy.md

 - VID_AUTHORITY_DOMAIN (optional, only required for VO hosted authorities)
 - ADDITIONAL_AUTH_TENANT_IDS (optional)

+#### Use of VID_AUTHORITY_NAME:
+- For VO hosted authorities, `VID_AUTHORITY_NAME` must be set to a title-case version of the instance name e.g.  `Customer Sandbox` or `Customer`
+- For customer hosted authorities, `VID_AUTHORITY_NAME` must not be set

+#### Use of VID_AUTHORITY_DOMAIN:
+- For VO hosted authorities, `VID_AUTHORITY_DOMAIN` must be set to `<instance>.did.verifiedorchestration.com`
+- For VO hosted authorities with custom DNS, `VID_AUTHORITY_DOMAIN` must be set to the customer’s supplied custom DID domain.
+After provisioning, supply the 2 DNS entries to the customer before re-running the pipeline to verify the authority once the DNS entries are complete.
+- For customer hosted authorities, `VID_AUTHORITY_DOMAIN` must not be set

 #### Feature flag variables

 - AUDIT_LOG_STREAMING_ENABLED (optional feature, use a value of `true` to enable provisioning of the Event Hubs and Stream Analytics job)